 Over the years, Lincoln experienced various structural changes at the hands of Ford and would eventually see a merge with Mercury in the 1940s.
 For a short time in the 1950s, the company would be associated with the Continental Division.
 This separate entity was eventually made a direct part of Lincoln for a unified sales front.

 Ford continuously tooled with efforts to maintain competitiveness with the Lincoln brand, and spent many decades in direct competition with Cadillac.
 By the time the 1980s rolled around, the luxury cars created by Lincoln were considered gas-guzzlers that couldn’t abide by fuel economy standards.
 In an interesting twist, the same issue hit General Motor’s Cadillac division, and Lincoln took over the luxury sedan market for a short while with their popular car the “Continental.”
-Next time you’re driving around the Las Vegas valley, take a look, I’m sure you will find more Continentals than you would imagine cruising the Vegas valley roadways.
+Next time you’re driving around Scottsdale, take a look, I’m sure you will find more Continentals than you would imagine cruising its roadways.

 Today, Lincoln currently offers buyers a range of luxury-grade vehicles that are often considered upgrades from comparable Ford vehicles.
 Popular vehicles from the brand include the Lincoln Navigator, the Lincoln MKX, the Lincoln MKZ, and the Lincoln MKS.
 As even the best luxury cars do require maintenance from time to time, New Look Collision centers are ready to help with any collision repair needs or issues with your Lincoln vehicle.
 Our Lincoln experts will get your vehicle back on the road fast.
-Visit either or Las Vegas auto body shop or our Henderson auto body shop.
+Visit our Scottsdale auto body shop today.